valkey-io/valkey-doc/docs/connect/cli.md

     508        3.40M    51      0       408642 (+86927)     257
     508        3.40M    51      0       497038 (+88396)     257

 In this mode a new line is printed every second with useful information and differences of request values between old data points.
-Memory usage, client connection counts, and various other statistics about the connected Redis database can be easily understood with this auxiliary `redis-cli` tool.
+Memory usage, client connection counts, and various other statistics about the connected Valkey database can be easily understood with this auxiliary `valkey-cli` tool.

 The `-i <interval>` option in this case works as a modifier in order to change the frequency at which new lines are emitted.
 The default is one